libraries-fi/kirkanta-api/doc/documentation.md

 departments         | List of departments attached to the library. schedules           | Service hours for specified period of time.
-See endpoint `/schedules`. transitInfo         | Fields related to public transportation and parking. customData          | Key-value pairs that provide additional data for e.g. integration to other systems.
+See endpoint `/schedules`. transitInfo         | Fields related to public transportation and parking. buildingInfo        | Information related to the building the library uses. customData          | Key-value pairs that provide additional data for e.g. integration to other systems.

 - Amount of returned service times can be controlled with parameters `period.start` and `period.end`.